Think Water Utah

 H20 Today Exhibition Tour

-H2O Today invites visitors to explore the beauty and essential nature of water, our planet’s lifeblood.
-Through immersive content, interactives, and digital media, the exhibition explores the diversity and challenges of our global water sources and promotes conversation, creativity, and innovation across disciplines.
-This exhibition also features Utah’s history with water and how it shapes where and how we live.
+Water is wonderful.
+But water is limited.
+And fragile.
+H2O Today explores the beauty and essential nature of water, our planet’s lifeblood.
+Through immersive content, interactives, and digital media, the exhibition explores the diversity and challenges of our global water sources, as well as Utah’s unique relationship with water.
+What does water mean to you?

 COMING TO A TOWN NEAR YOU!

 Visit the Smithsonian's H20 Today exhibition and participate in great local activities!

 - January 21 – April 19, 2021 | West Valley Arts at the Utah Cultural Celebration Center, 1355 West 3100 South, West Valley City, UT 84119, 801.965.5100 | WEST VALLEY CITY ACTIVITIES